How to Get Merit Aid from Colleges

 - How many merit scholarships does the college offer, and what is the amount of each scholarship?

-A good starting point to get answers to questions like these is the college profiles on CollegeData, which you'll find using the College Search tool.
+A good starting point to get answers to questions like these is the college profiles on CollegeData, which you'll find using our College Search tool.

 Once you land on the school’s college profile, click the “Financials” tab, and all the important information is at your fingertips.
 As you keep scrolling, you’ll see information about financial need, as well as what percentage of students received a merit-based gift, and what the average amount is.
 This information is available for both freshmen and all undergraduates.
 An example of the data you’ll see in the college profile is below.
 Learn more about understanding a college’s financial aid history on our Financial Aid Tracker page.